Accessibility statement

 Our Council chamber, where public Council meetings are held, also has an audio induction loop.

-If you have any other specific communication needs – for example, you require a BSL interpreter – please contact us and we will do all we can to provide a solution that meets your needs.
+If you have any other specific communication needs – for example, you need a BSL interpreter – please contact us and we will do all we can to find a solution that meets your needs.

 Technical information about this website’s accessibility